Merchant navy officer?

 See how well you suit this job in Career Planner.

 During the initial officer training programme, a Merchant Navy officer is required to gain a Maritime and Coastguard Agency (MCA) Certificate of Competency (CoC) as an Officer of the Watch (OOW).

-Additional skills and experience will be gained whilst on the job, under the supervision of more senior officers.
+Additional skills and experience will be gained while on the job, under the supervision of more senior officers.

 The Merchant Navy provides clear training routes to enable progression from the junior level OOW to more senior levels.
 The next MCA level of competency is recognised through the award of the chief mate or second engineer certificate.
 The highest level of competency is master's or chief engineer's certificate.